renzuzu/renzu_popui/README.md

                             }
                            TriggerEvent('renzu_popui:drawtextuiwithinput',table) -- show the ui
                            while dist <= 3.5 do -- wait for dist become > 3.5 and close the ui once its > 3.5
-                                dist = GetDistanceBetweenCoords(pos["x"], pos["y"], pos["z"] + 0.98, coords, true)
+                                coords = GetEntityCoords(PlayerPedId() -- coords need to be here to be refreshed ea 500ms dist = GetDistanceBetweenCoords(pos["x"], pos["y"], pos["z"] + 0.98, coords, true)
                                 Wait(500)
                            end